Red Hen Lab - GSoC 2022 Ideas

 How to Apply

 The great distinction between a course and a research opportunity is that in a course, the professor lays it out, gives assignments, start to finish.
 In research, the senior researchers are expected to do all of that themselves.
 They cogitate on the possibilities, use their library and networking skills to locate and review the state of the art, make judicious decisions about investment of time and other resources, and chart a path.
 Usually, the path they choose turns out to be a dead-end, but in research, success even some of the time is a great mark of distinction.
-Remember that research is about doing something that has not ever been done before.
+Research is about doing something that has not ever been done before.
 The junior researcher, or student learning to do research, is not expected to do everything that a senior researcher does, but is expected, first, to work continuously to learn how to improve by studying senior researchers, and, second, to explore general research opportunities picked out by senior researchers, review the literature, get a strong sense of the state of the art, and think about how it could be built upon.
 The junior researcher, having been directed to an area or areas by the senior researchers, is expected to find and read the research articles, explore the possibilities, and propose a tractable piece of work to undertake.
 The senior researchers then mentor now and then.
 The senior researchers are especially valuable for their experience, which usually gives them a much sharper sense of which path is more likely to be fruitful, but nonetheless, the senior researchers are sometimes surprised by what the junior researchers manage to hit upon.
 Junior researchers are largely self-organizing, self-starting, self-inspiring.
-A proposal from a student of the form, “I am highly motivated and know about X, Y, and Z and would love to do something related to topic W. Where do I start?” is not a research proposal.
-It looks like a request for a course, or a series of private, 1-on-1 tutorials.
-It is not appropriate for Red Hen Lab.
+A proposal from a student of the form, “I am highly motivated and know about X, Y, and Z and would love to do something related to topic W. Where do I start?” is not a research proposal and is inappropriate for Red Hen Lab.